veelawson/CHI_Tutorial/README.md

 ```
 # Topic Modeling in R
 ## What is topic modeling?

+Topic modeling is a technique in natural language processing (NLP) that aims to discover hidden themes or "topics" within a large collection of documents.
+The idea is to uncover the underlying structure of the documents by identifying patterns in the words they contain.
+Topic modeling can help you understand and organize large amounts of text data, such as news articles, research papers, or social media posts.

+Latent Dirichlet Allocation (LDA) is a popular topic modeling algorithm that works on the assumption that each document is a mixture of several topics, and each topic is a collection of related words.
+In LDA, the topics are "latent" or hidden variables that the algorithm tries to discover based on the distribution of words in the documents.

+Here's a simple overview of how LDA works:

+You decide on the number of topics you want the algorithm to discover (let's say, K topics).

+The algorithm randomly assigns each word in each document to one of the K topics.

+Then, it iteratively refines these assignments by considering two factors:
+a.
+How prevalent each topic is across all documents (i.e., how many documents contain a particular topic).
+b.
+How likely each word is to belong to a specific topic (i.e., how often a word appears in a topic across all documents).

+The algorithm continues to refine the topic-word assignments until it reaches a stable state or a predefined number of iterations.

+Finally, LDA provides two key outputs: the distribution of topics across documents and the distribution of words within each topic.

 ## What are some common issues I might encounter when working with social media text?
 ## A topic modeling workflow